CGPA Calculator

 Your SGPA may fluctuate from semester to semester, but your CGPA provides a smoothed, overall picture.
 Employers and graduate schools primarily look at your final CGPA.

-Common Grading Scales
+Grading Scales & Classifications

-Grade point ranges and classifications
+Grade point ranges across 10-point, 4.0, and percentage systems

 Grade classifications across different grading scales